-He anchors the weekend morning newscasts with Gigi Barnett.
+He anchors the weekend morning newscasts with Tracey Leong.
 He also lets viewers know whether their Saturday afternoon cookouts will be washouts or whether to invest in window air conditioners to prep for a Sunday heat wave.

 Tim also reports on breaking news and other unfolding events of interest to residents of this region.